Joanna Krupa Distracts With Nude Photos Amid Lawsuit And New Claims

 A post shared by Joanna Krupa (@joannakrupa) on

 Joanna also filed a lawsuit on March 16 against a swingers club that allegedly used photos of her to promote their raunchy business.
-She is just one of the 20 models who are suing Eyz Wide Shut for using their photos without permission, reports The Sun.
+She is just one of the 20 models who are suing Eyz Wide Shut for using their photos without permission, according to the Sun.

 According to the 356-page complaint, the defendants’ use of the models’ photos gives a “false and misleading impression” that the plaintiffs are associated with Eyz Wide Shut.